Safe to Sleep: History

-The campaign was successful in significantly reducing the percentage of babies sleeping on their stomachs (prone position).
-It was found, however, that a significant portion of African-American babies were still sleeping on their stomachs; in 1999, an African-American baby was 2.2 times more likely to die of SIDS than a white baby.
-Thus, then Secretary of Health and Human Services Donna Shalala and Tipper Gore refocused the "Back to Sleep" campaign on minority babies.

 Campaign

-In 1985 Davies reported that in Hong Kong, where the common Chinese habit was for supine infant sleep position (face up), SIDS was a rare problem.
+In 1985, Davies reported that in Hong Kong, where the common Chinese habit was for supine infant sleep position (face up), SIDS was a rare problem.
 In 1987 the Netherlands started a campaign advising parents to place their newborn infants to sleep on their backs (supine position) instead of their stomachs (prone position).
 This was followed by infant supine sleep position campaigns in the United Kingdom (as "Back to Sleep"), New Zealand, and Australia in 1991, the U.S. and Sweden in 1992, and Canada in 1993.

-This advice was based on the epidemiology of SIDS and physiological evidence which showed that infants who sleep on their back have lower arousal thresholds and less slow-wave sleep (SWS) compared to infants who sleep on their stomachs.
-Thus, these infants are more easily awakened.
-However, the arousal thresholds have been shown to be higher during SWS causing infants to be less easily awakened.
+This advice was based on the epidemiology of SIDS and physiological evidence, which showed that infants who sleep on their backs have lower arousal thresholds and less slow-wave sleep (SWS) compared to infants who sleep on their stomachs.
+Thus, infants sleeping on their backs are more easily awakened.

 In human infants, sleep develops rapidly during early development.
 This development includes an increase in non-rapid eye movement (NREM) sleep – which is also called quiet sleep (QS) – during the first 12 months of life, in association with a decrease in rapid eye movement (REM) sleep – which is also known as active sleep (AS).
 In addition, slow wave sleep (SWS) – which consists of stage 3 and stage 4 NREM sleep – appears at 2 months of age, and it is theorized that some infants have a brain-stem defect which increases their risk of being unable to arouse from SWS (also called deep sleep) and therefore have an increased risk of SIDS due to their decreased ability to arouse from SWS.